Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures rose from 5691 to 5755.75 in the span of a minute and then worked its way lower, so far reaching into the 5680s.
+The S&P 500 futures continued to rise during the session, reaching into the 5910s.

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures traded narrowly overnight, fluctuating between the 5690s and the 5710s.
+The S&P 500 E-mini futures continued to rise after trading resumed overnight, reaching into the 5870s.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.